 Our experiments involve a simulated humanoid robot that is trained to manipulate a spherical object located in different positions over a table in front of the robot by reaching, grasping, and lifting it.
-More specifically the robot is made up of an anthropomorphic robotic arm with 27 actuated degrees of freedom (DOF) on the arm and hand, 6 tactile sensors distributed over the inner part of the fingers and palm, 17 propriosensors encoding the current angular position of the joints of the arm and of the hand, a simplified vision system that detects the relative position of the object (but not the shape of the object) with respect to the hand and 3 sensory neurons that encode the category of the elementary behaviours that the robot is required to exhibit (i.e., reaching, grasping, or lifting the sphere).
+More specifically the robot is made up of an anthropomorphic robotic arm with 27 actuated degrees of freedom (DOF) on the arm and hand, 6 tactile sensors distributed over the inner part of the fingers and palm, 17 propriosensors encoding the current angular position of the joints of the arm and of the hand, a simplified vision system that detects the relative position of the object (but not the shape of the object) with respect to the hand and 3 sensory neurons that encode the category of the elementary behaviors that the robot is required to exhibit (i.e., reaching, grasping, or lifting the sphere).
 The neural controller of the robot is a recurrent neural network trained through an evolutionary algorithm for the ability: (i) to reach an area located above the object, (ii) to wrap the fingers around the object, and (iii) to lift the object over the table.
-The condition in which the linguistic instructions are provided.
-For each condition, the evolutionary process has been repeated 10 times with different random initialisations.
-The robot and the robot/environmental interactions have been simulated by using Newton Game Dynamics (NGD, see: www.newtondynamics.com), a library for accurately simulating rigid body dynamics and collisions.
+The condition in which the linguistic instructions are provided has been compared with the condition in which the linguistic instructions are not provided.
+For each condition, the evolutionary process has been repeated 10 times with different random initializations.
+The robot and the robot/ environmental interactions have been simulated by using Newton Game Dynamics (NGD, see: www.newtondynamics. com), a library for accurately simulating rigid body dynamics and collisions.
 For related approaches, see [23], [22], [24].